 The Knowledge Facility of streamSAVE is developing streamlined calculation methodologies for savings actions, the so-called Priority Actions: despite their high potential for energy savings, a lack of experience, practices and data is hindering the adoption of these actions by several Member States.
 This streamSAVE facility develops 10 Priority Actions over two cycles of experience sharing and capacity building.
-Priority Actions under analysis in the first round are:
+Priority Actions under analysis are:

-- Heat recovery (district heating and excess heat from industry); - Building Automation and Control Systems (BACS); - Commercial and Industrial refrigeration system (C&I Refrigeration); - Electric vehicles (private & public EVs); - Lighting systems and public lighting.
+- Heat recovery (district heating and excess heat from industry); - Building Automation and Control Systems (BACS); - Commercial and Industrial refrigeration system (C&I Refrigeration); - Electric vehicles (private & public EVs); - Lighting systems and public lighting; - Accelerated motor replacement; - Providing feedback about energy use and tailored advice towards households: behavioural changes; - Energy efficiency actions alleviating energy poverty; - Modal shift in freight transport (from road to rail); - Small-scale renewable central heating technologies.

-Next to a general guidance on energy savings calculations for both Article 3 and 7 EED and information on how to assess costs and GHG emissions reduction related to the Priority Actions, this report provides 8 newly developed bottom-up calculation methodologies featuring indicative calculation values, data on costs and estimations of GHG emission reduction.
+Next to a general guidance on energy savings calculations for both Article 3 and 7 EED and information on how to assess costs and GHG emissions reduction related to the Priority Actions, this report provides 16 newly developed bottom-up calculation methodologies featuring indicative calculation values, data on costs and estimations of GHG emission reduction.
 The following methodologies have been prepared: